 On 14 October 2014, IBERDROLA was notified of the decision issued regarding three of the civil actions, which had been joined into a single one.
 The decision was unfavorable and IBERDROLA was ordered to pay EUR 10.9 million plus interests (which, at 24 October 2014, came to EUR 4.1 million), of which EUR 0.632 million (plus interests) are IBERDROLA's responsibility on its own, whereas the rest of the amount of the damages must be paid severally by IBERDROLA, Christos Rokas and Georgios Rokas.
 IBERDROLA does not have face claimants' costs awarded in these proceedings.
 IBERDROLA has appealed against this decision having set the date to resolve it on 12 November 2015.
+However, the hearing was finally summoned on 6 October 2016.
+The ruling that resolves this appeal is expected to be issued within 4 to 10 months (or even more) since the hearing

-However, the hearing could not be held on that date, so that it was finally summoned on 24 March 2016.
-In relation to these three accumulated proceedings, on 26 March 2015 the Court handed down a definitive ruling dismissing IBERDROLA's request for injunctive stay of the provisional implementation of the ruling of 14 October 2014, confirming provisional implementation of the ruling, and compelling IBERDROLA to pay out EUR 420 thousand in relation to two of the three proceedings (EUR 300 thousand and EUR 120 thousand respectively), and EUR 300 in court costs.
+In relation to two of those three accumulated proceedings, on 26 March 2015 the Court handed down a definitive ruling dismissing IBERDROLA's request for injunctive stay of the provisional implementation of the ruling of 14 October 2014, confirming provisional implementation of the ruling, and compelling IBERDROLA to pay out EUR 420 thousand (EUR 300 thousand and EUR 120 thousand respectively), and EUR 300 in court costs.
 In May 2015 IBERDROLA proceeded to pay such amounts to the plaintiffs which, in return, proceeded to return the guarantees provided by IBERDROLA.
 With regard to the third set of proceedings (Collective Suit, Litsa and others), IBERDROLA abandoned its request for stay of execution after reaching an agreement with the plaintiffs, whereby IBERDROLA issued a first-request bank guarantee in their favour for a total of EUR 12.7 million, which can only be called if an unfavourable ruling is handed down against IBERDROLA's appeal.
 On 23 September 2015 the plaintiffs in the third case (Collective Suit, Litsa and others) instigated a fresh round of proceedings to claim capitalisation of the interest accrued and not paid in connection with the ruling of 14 October 2014.
 The total amount of the capitalised interest claimed by the plaintiffs was EUR 824 thousand, calculated from the date on which the claim was notified (23 September 2015) to the intended date of the hearing (scheduled for 21 September 2017), with consideration of the prevailing rate in Greece (9.30%).
 The amount claimed is an estimate, as the interest rate can fluctuate and depends on the date on which the hearing actually takes place.

 The remaining other three civil actions are still in a preliminary phase, so it is difficult to determine when a decision upon them will be forthcoming, given the circumstances of the courts of that country.
-At the date of formulation of these Financial statements, the hearing for these procedures is set on 2 March 2016, 26 May 2016 and 18 January 2017.
-In 2011, a final judgement in favour of IBERDROLA was obtained in one of the other civil proceedings, while the other seven civil proceedings remain at various procedural stages.
+At the date of authorization for issue of these Financial statements, the hearing for two of the three procedures is set on 2 March 2017, and 8 November 2017.
+The hearing for the third procedure has been celebrated on 18 January 2017 and the sentence is expected to be dictated in a term of 6 months to one year from the date of celebration of the hearing.

 The total amount now being claimed (excluding the proceedings where a final judgement has been handed down in favour of IBERDROLA), after reduction of the claimed amounts, mainly under the head of moral damages, has been fixed at EUR 15.5 million, to which must be added any amounts relating to statutory interest and legal costs.